anandijain/stream_list/README.md

 * research the history of chemical regulation in the us
     * did banning leaded gasoline "work"?
 * check if pubchem links to epa limits easily
-* how much is the concentration of EDCs going up over time (in breast milk for example)?
+* how much is the concentration of EDCs going up over time (in breast milk for example)?0

 ### done